delta-io/delta/PROTOCOL.md

 |    |-- deletionTimestamp: long
 |    |-- dataChange: boolean
 ```

+Please note, as in the above example, the `readerFeatures` and `writerFeatures` fields do exist in the schema even when the table does not support table features.
+In such a case values of these two fields are `null`.

 For a table that uses column mapping, whether in `id` or `name` mode, the schema of the `add` column will look as follows.